 Not all material risks can be mitigated by Pillar I capital requirements, hence, the Bank has adopted a "Pillar I plus" approach to determine the level of capital that needs to be held in accordance with the Individual Capital Guidance.
-This method takes the Pillar I capital formula calculations (for credit, market and operational risk) as a starting point and then provides for additional capital in Pillar 2A.
-As at 31 December 2018, the Bank's Pillar 2A requirements was 5.55%.
+This method takes the Pillar I capital formula calculations (for credit, market and operational risk) as a starting point and then provides for additional capital for Pillar 2 requirements.
+Pillar 2 capital requirements are broadly split between risks that are not adequately covered or fully captured under Pillar I requirements, referred to as Pillar 2A.
+Pillar 2B requirements seeks to add to capital requirements for risks that the Bank may be exposed to during a period of severe but plausible downturn stress.
+As at 31 December 2019, the Bank's Pillar 2A requirements was 5.55%.